simonwardjones/sql-formatter/README.md

 - [X] Move all examples from demo to test cases
 - [X] ~Use contexts from config~ Can't think why I said that
 - [X] Calculate the exact line length
-- [ ] Fix the case to only be on tokens that are allowed to change e.g. not strings
 - [ ] Move functions to config for open parenthesis layout
 - [ ] Enable capitalisation of alias
 - [ ] Implement key word cases